Colleges by Location

 Wondering about tuition at Rocky Mountain College?
 Here is what you need to know.

-As a full-time domestic student, you were required to pay tuition of $32,282 in 2023.
-As Rocky Mountain College is a private institution, there is no difference in tuition for out-of-state or international students.
-Full-time students in 2023 were required to pay additional fees in the amount of $970.
+As a full-time domestic student, you were required to pay tuition of $34,544 in 2024.
+Rocky Mountain College is a private institution, so tuition is the same for all the accepted students.
+Full-time students in 2024 had to pay additional fees in the amount of $1,038.

 Books and Supplies

-Another important financial factor to consider is the approximate cost of books and supplies for a college or university.
-The cost of books and supplies for full-time students of this school is estimated at about $1,400.
+Another important expense to consider is the estimated cost of books and supplies for a college or university.
+The approximate price of books and supplies for full-time students of this school is $1,400.

 Boarding

-At Rocky Mountain College, the 2023 annual cost of room and board (on campus) was $9,576.
-Room-only (on campus) cost per academic year at this school reached $4,680, according to the data from 2023.
-The estimated expense of room-only (on campus) for commuters not living at home was $4,679.
+The cost of room and board (on campus) per academic year at Rocky Mountain College was $10,152 in 2024.
+If you only needed a dorm room, you had to pay $4,914 for the 2024 academic year.
+The estimated expense of room-only (on campus) for commuters not living at home was $4,913.

 Financial Aid